 The gay punk band Bottoms huff poppers backstage before their concert.
 From left: Jake Dibeler, Simon Leahy, and Michael Prommasit.
 Photos by Amy Lombard.
 For more pictures of Bottoms, check out our complete photo gallery

-Backstage at Palisades, a tiny music venue in Brooklyn, a gay punk dance band called bottoms huddled in bathroom huffing poppers.
+Backstage at Palisades, a tiny music venue in Brooklyn, a gay punk-dance band called Bottoms huddled in the bathroom huffing poppers.
 This week, they release their first EP, Goodbye, on JD Samson and Inge Colsen's Atlas Chair label, but they've already built a bit of a following, with The Fader and Pitchfork praising their blend of throwback electro and politicized lyrics about HIV and self-hatred.

 The band seemed more playful than nervous or grim before their show.
 "Publicity stunt!"
 Jake Dibeler, the self-proclaimed "lead screamer," shouted as he inhaled a popper and struck a fierce pose for our photographer, showcasing his socks and high heels.
 Simon Leahy, the keyboardist and songwriter, who was rocking a dirty blond Jennifer Aniston–style wig, followed his lead.
 "Quiche!" he said in a thick Manchester accent.
 "I keep saying 'quiche.'
 Everyone says I sound like Ja'mie [from Summer Heights High]!"

 Dibeler, the "lead screamer," bites on a bottle of "designer" poppers

 The band formed a year ago after Leahy and Prommasit's previous band, Teeth, broke up because their other band members found "real jobs" or moved away from New York.

 "We started [Bottoms] because we wanted to get laid," Leahy said.
 He was joking—he's married—but his bandmates are still on the prowl.